 Bank of America and U.S. Bank offer similar loan options.
 Bank of America’s offerings span everything from term loans and business lines of credit to SBA loans and equipment loans.
 U.S. Bank covers SBA loans, lines of credit, equipment loans and term loans.

-U.S. Bank’s equipment loans also don’t require a down payment and allow borrowers to finance up to 25 percent of additional costs like installation, tax and freight.
+U.S. Bank’s equipment loans stand out apart from competitors.
+It offers financing up to $2.5 million and allows borrowers to finance up to 25 percent of additional costs like installation, tax and freight.
 You also don’t have to pay a down payment if you choose a term between 24 and 60 months, and you may be able to get a longer term loan.
 Bank of America only allows you to pay off equipment loans for up to five years.

 How to apply for a loan with Bank of America